dchristian3188/dchristian3188.github.io/_posts/2017-04-25-Working with Plaster.md

 ```

 # Exploring Commands
-The first thing I do after installing a command is see what functions it has.
+The first thing I do after installing a module is see what functions it has.
 Surprisingly, at the time of this writing, Plaster only has 4 commands.
 ```powershell
 C:\> Get-Command -Module Plaster